abraia/abraia-multiple/README.md

 abraia convert --width 300 --height 300 --mode crop [path] [dest]
 ```

+### Smart cropping

+Automatically crop images preserving the content and the aesthetics of each image.
+This improves the visual experience compared to using fixed positions with different images and compositions.

 ![beauty casual resized](https://github.com/abraia/abraia-multiple/raw/master/images/beauty-casual_333x500.jpg)
 ![beauty casual smart cropped](https://github.com/abraia/abraia-multiple/raw/master/images/beauty-casual_500x500.jpg)

+Abraia's content-aware cropping technology is built on perception models to automatically detect the region of interest on every image.
+Then, based on the most salient parts of the image, aesthetics is used to select the best crop.
+Finally, the selected crop is resized to fit the size of your site's layout without losing focus on important content.

 ### Convert images